-If the router is in VTP server or transparent mode (see the "Configuring VTP" section on page 13-8), you can configure VLANs in global and config-vlan configuration modes.
-When you configure VLANs in global and config-vlan configuration modes, the VLAN configuration is saved in the vlan.dat files.
+If the switch is in VTP server or transparent mode (see the "Configuring VTP" section on page 13-6), you can configure VLANs in global and config-vlan configuration modes.
+When you configure VLANs in global and config-vlan configuration modes, the VLAN configuration is saved in the vlan.dat file.
 To display the VLAN configuration, enter the show vlan command.

-If the router is in VLAN transparent mode, use the copy running-config startup-config command to save the VLAN configuration to the startup-config file.
+If the switch is in VLAN transparent mode, the VLAN configuration is saved in the running-config file.
+Use the copy running-config startup-config command to save the VLAN configuration to the startup-config file.
 After you save the running configuration as the startup configuration, use the show running-config and show startup-config commands to display the VLAN configuration.

-- When the router boots, if the VTP domain name and VTP mode in the startup-config and vlan.dat files do not match, the router uses the configuration in the vlan.dat file. - VLAN database mode, which was available in Release 12.2(18)SXD and earlier releases, is no longer supported. - RPR+ redundancy does not support configurations entered in VLAN database mode.
-Use global configuration mode with RPR+ redundancy.
+- When the switch boots, if the VTP domain name and VTP mode in the startup-config and vlan.dat files do not match, the switch uses the configuration in the vlan.dat file. - You can configure extended-range VLANs only in global configuration mode.
+You cannot configure extended-range VLANs in VLAN database mode.